Building Community for All in the Gunnison Valley

 Photo by David Kish

-Founded in 1986, the Crested Butte Wildflower Festival was established to celebrate the beauty of the montane and alpine wildflower environments in and around the Gunnison Valley, and to promote Crested Butte as a summer visitor destination.
+Founded in 1986, the Crested Butte Wildflower Festival was established to celebrate the beauty of the mountain and alpine wildflower environments in and around the Gunnison Valley, and to promote Crested Butte as a summer visitor destination.
 In 1990 the state of Colorado recognized the uniqueness of this valley and its abundant annual wildflower displays by declaring Crested Butte the “Wildflower Capital of Colorado.”
 This 501(c)3 organization has since grown from a small weekend event run by a few volunteers to a 10-day Festival employing over 40 event leaders who help advocate for the preservation and appreciation of wildflowers.
 Through their events, they hope to instill both awareness and admiration of our interdependence with natural wildflower habitats.
 To learn more, view their event calendar, and register for events, visit CrestedButteWildflowerFestival.org

 They shared this wonderful story from a participant who first joined the Festival virtually in 2020: